MevenBertrand/PhD-Thesis/Manuscript/Readme.md

 Things lying around:

-- livre.cls, macro.sty from the category theory manual
+- livre.cls from the category theory manual
-- myarticle.cls, Rapport.tex, style.sty from M2 report
-- More stuff to take from POPL/WITS for fonts
+- More stuff to take from POPL/WITS (mono fonts)
-- More stuff from GCIC papers
+- Macros from GCIC papers
+- Coq stuff from JACM

 Packages/commands to setup:
 - includeonly
 - knowledge
 - kaobook
+- output-directory